avajs/eslint-plugin-ava/docs/rules/prefer-async-await.md

 # ava/prefer-async-await

-📝 Prefer using async/await instead of returning a Promise.
+📝 Prefer async/await over returning a Promise.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).